Last Updated on August 7, 2025 by Maryam Siddiqui

 Finally moving to Portugal

-It’s time to say goodbye to friends and family that you’re staying in the United States.
-Portugal is right there, and they will be able to visit you at will!
+It’s time to say goodbye to friends and family.
+You may be leaving the United States, but Portugal from the United States is just a flight away, and your loved ones will still be able to visit you whenever they like!

 Taking your belongings to Portugal can be expensive, so not everything is worth transporting.
-You can buy new furniture in Portugal or even new clothes.
-After all, you’ll be starting your life from scratch in Europe!
+You can always buy new furniture or clothes once you arrive.
+After all, you’re starting fresh in Europe!

 Why are American expats moving to Portugal?